-Signal Cartel is a peaceful, neutral exploration corp focused on activities related to exploration content in the game.
+Signal Cartel is part of the EvE-Scout Enclave alliance.
+We are a peaceful, neutral exploration corp (and alliance) focused on activities related to exploration content in the game.
 This includes wormholes, sites which must be probed to find them, landmarks and associated lore/in-game events, and various activities and content of our own design, which include:

 - Participating in roleplaying and lore-heavy activities, particularly as regards the Drifter story arc, Sisters of EVE, and the mysterious wormhole system of Thera.

 - Scanning and publicly documenting Thera wormhole connections for our sister corp EvE-Scout.

 - Designing and publishing Expedition TripTiks which others can use to plan thematic expeditions to sites of interest around New Eden.

 - Seeding and tending EvE-Scout Rescue Caches, which make probes and probe launchers available to stranded pilots in wormholes.